danilosnt/Byte-OOP/README.md

   ```

 - Iterates through objects in the ```values``` ArrayList and calls the ```converter()``` method for each object.
-- Display the conversion results.
+- Displays the conversion results.

   ```java
   } else {